Engineering Notes

 27 Feb 2026

 Grounding means connecting symbols (words, tokens) to perceptual experiences and actions in the world.
-A grounded agent doesn’t just predict text about picking up a mug — it actually perceives the mug, plans a trajectory, and executes the grip.
+A grounded agent doesn’t just predict text about picking up a mug.
+It actually perceives the mug, plans a trajectory, and executes the grip.
+Language models trained only on text are in the position of someone who learned a language entirely from definitions: syntactically fluent but experientially empty.

 Grounded language agents combine several subsystems: